Motez: Soulitude

+Coalesce

+In 2023, Motez released the EP 'Coalesce', dubbed as a collaborative audio-visual project with multi-disciplinary Australian artist Dave Court and features the likes of Elsy Wameyo and DOOLIE.
+Inspired by the imagery of a crumbling city, Motez envisioned a surreal landscape for the EP's seven tracks.
+The visual companion set in an imaginary realm called the "hypercube," where the essence of "Coalesce" converges.
+Blurring the lines between the physical and virtual realms, the aim was to dissolve boundaries and merge tangible elements with digital art, infusing warmth into traditionally industrial sounds.
+Drawing inspiration from Marshall McLuhan's "The Medium is the Massage," the project emphasizes the significance of the creative process in art and music, reflecting on societal and philosophical implications amidst technological advancements.

+The video for Coalesce's lead single 'Make Way' featuring Elsy Waymeyo, directed by Court, was included in RAGE's top 50 videos of 2023.

 Live Show

 Motez debuted his live show at Womad Festival on March 12, 2022.
 The show featured live instrumentation by string and brass sections, kids' choir as well as guest vocalists including George Alice.
 The show was subsequently broadcast on Triple J as part of their 'Live at the Wireless' series which aired in May 2022.
-The show was dubbed as "a spectacular combination of powerful dance beats with a stunning light show" by the AU Review.
+The show was dubbed as "a spectacular combination of powerful dance beats with a stunning light show" by The AU Review.
 In an interview with Roland, Motez said "I first attended Womadelaide soon after moving to Australia and I dreamt of playing there one day.
 I understood that the stakes were high, the calibre of musicianship and showmanship was incredible, so I thought if I ever put on a show there it must be more than just about music.
 It has to be an audio-visual experience matched with a lot of live instrumentation.
 I am a musician first and foremost, and so presenting my live show for the first time at Womadelaide I had go all out."

+Installation Music & Other Ventures

+In 2022, Motez along with long-time collaborators Mapped Design formed "Harsh Realities": an installation and art collective described as "a creative studio specialising in immersive audio-visual experiences that evoke thought, deconstruct ideas, and reveal beneath the surface.".
+Notable projects include ORBIT, showcased during Illuminate Adelaide, BREATHE, featured at Uni SA's Museum of Discovery, and PASSAGE, presented as part of Adelaide Fringe's 'Natural Wonders' series within the Adelaide Botanic Garden.

+Motez also composed the score to the short film "Which Made This Place Home" (written and directed by Maddie Gramatopoulos.) as well as the experimental, dance short film "Strega" (directed by Tiah Trimboli) which launched as part of Adelaide Film Festival.